 Things You Must Know about Bike Trainers

-With the current pandemic, like the domino effect, many road races and cycling events have been cancelled.
+With the current pandemic, many road races and cycling events have been cancelled.
 Everyone knows that exercising can help improve immunity.
 Sports where people are gathered will increase risk, so home workouts have become a good alternative.
-As cyclists, you and I must be familiar with bike trainers.
 Compared to running, riding a bike takes more time in the preparation and training process.
 Therefore, the bike trainer is presumably a partner that many serious riders both love and hate.

 Is it True that the Bike Trainer Damages the Bike?

-For many fellow cyclists, before buying a bike trainer, one of the most important questions is whether the bike trainer will damage their beloved bike.
+Before buying a bike trainer, one of the most important question is whether the bike trainer will damage their beloved bike.
 Many people think this is nonsense, but there are also some people who believe that the fixed bike trainer will exert stress beyond those of normal riding on the frame, and over time, this will cause the frame to be “not as sturdy” or even damage it.
 So, what is the conclusion?

-Actually, the claims that the bike trainer will cause damage to the bicycle did not come from the word of mouth among cyclists, and these are also noted on the maintenance statements of the different major brands.
+Actually, the claims that the bike trainer will cause damage to the bicycle did not come from the word of mouth among cyclists.
+These are also noted on the maintenance statements of the different major brands.
 For example, the brands such as Specialized and Trek clearly defined in the maintenance specifications that damage caused by the bike trainer on carbon bike frames is not covered by the warranty.
 In response to this problem, Zwift also summarizes the relevant warranty specifications of the major brands regarding bike trainers on the website.
-If you are interested, you can head there to read it yourself.

 Extended Reading: Is Trainer Use Covered by Your Warranty?